samo-sato/jasma-server-monitoring/README.md

 Logging performed in *"runs"* periodically at specific time intervals, as defined in [environment variables](#set-environment-variables).
 During each *"run"*, different types of logs are being generated, stored or displayed and if enabled, email notifications might be sent.
 There are four types of logs:

 1. **Main logs**
-Each log is associated with a specific Watchdog.
+Each log is associated with a specific Watchdog and tracks the duration of server status changes.
 Logs can be viewed on the frontend web UI *Logs* page.
 Different filters can be applied on search function to display only specific types of logs.
 These logs are stored in designated database table.
+Each log entry contains start and stop timestamps to track how long a particular status lasted.
 Main logs can have one of the following status:

     - **0** => *not ok*, server has not provided valid response
     - **1** => *ok*, server has provided valid response